<future>[added with C++11]

 does not participate in overload resolution.

-If policy
+If policy is launch::any,

-the function may choose launch::async
+the function may choose launch::async or

 In this implementation the function

-uses launch::async
+uses launch::async.

-If policy
+If policy is launch::async,

 the function creates a new thread that evaluates